Tags

 Generative AI use cases in insurance

 Like banking, insurance is a generally conservative industry.
-If we’re thinking of “insurtech” (insurance technology) companies, then those might actually be more enthusiastic about adopting insurance innovation technologies like generative AI compared to insurance firms.
+If we’re thinking of “insurtech” (insurance technology) companies, then those might actually be more enthusiastic about adopting generative AI compared to insurance firms.
 (Sort of like how fintech companies are more tech-forward compared to, say, a big national bank.)

 For example, American Family Insurance’s American Family Ventures arm recently wrote about “InsuranceGPT” and a few potential examples of generative AI being used by insurance firms.